artsy/README/playbooks/engineer-workflow.md

 ### Working in branches

 Artsy teams prefer to work in branches on a shared repository rather than forks.
-This means that developers should clone the repo, create a working branch from `master`, then push that branch back to the main repo.
+This means that developers should clone the repo, create a working branch from `main`, then push that branch back to the main repo.
-[Pull requests](#pull-requests) are then made from the working branch back to the `master` branch.
-For tidiness, working branches should be named by their creator like `<github_user_name>/<topic>`, even when a collaboration.
+[Pull requests](#pull-requests) are then made from the working branch back to the `main` branch.
+For tidiness, working branches should be named by their creator like `<github_user_name>/<prefix>/<topic>`, even when a collaboration.

+Wait, what?
+What prefix?
+We use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) prefixes in our PR titles, because by default, we squash our commits when merging a PR, and this means that the squashed commit automatically ends up using the conventional commit format.
+Using the prefix in your branch name is not essential, but it's, well, nice.

 ### Commits